Do I need to register entry?

 Is Lake Taupō a volcano?

-A truly mighty 11-metre waterfall.
-It is said to be the most visited natural attraction in all of New Zealand, and it's free!
-Experience the foaming falls from all of the different viewing platforms to fully appreciate their power, or book in for a Huka Jet Boat ride and Scenic Cruise to get your adrenaline pumping!
+The Huka Falls are a truly mighty 11-metre waterfall.
+It is said to be the most visited natural attraction in all of New Zealand!
+Experience the foaming falls from the banks of the Waikato River for free, or book the Huka Falls Jet and Scenic Cruise combo to get your adrenaline pumping and see the falls up close!

 Does anything dangerous live in or around Lake Taupō?